Inedo/inedo-docs/Content/proget/api/security/tasks/list.md

 ## HTTP Response Specification

 A successful (`200`) response body will contain an array of [SecurityTask](/docs/proget/api/security#securitytask-object) objects.
-For example, to listing all tasks, the request would return this:
+For example, to listing all Tasks, the request would return this:

 ```json
 GET /api/security/attributes/list